-At St Christopher's teachers and pastoral staff track changes in pupils' patterns of attainment, attendance or behaviour, so that they are noticed and can be acted upon.
+At St Christopher's, teachers and pastoral staff track changes in pupils' patterns of attainment, attendance or behaviour, so that they are noticed and can be acted upon.
 All behaviour is communication.
 Where challenging or unusual behaviour is observed, the pastoral team will discuss support to put in place.
 Parents would be involved.

 If a member of staff feels that some apparent poor behaviour may be due to an undiagnosed special need or learning difficulty, they must seek advice from the Learning Enrichment Coordinator (see the school's Learning Enrichment Policy).
+If the member of staff feels that the behaviour is due to a change in wellbeing, which could be indicative of something deeper, they should inform the pastoral team immediately.

 It is important to acknowledge that even after the incident has been dealt with, pupils can remain affected emotionally by it.
 The form tutor will monitor pupils and provide aftercare when needed.
-ELSA sessions may be offered.
+ELSA sessions may also be offered.